VegaDeftwing/OpGuidesHugoSrc/content/Engineering/arch.md

 └─nvme0n1p4
 ```

 What do these mean?
-Well, most drives in linux are simply designated by a /dev/sdX where x is just the next available letter in the alphabet, though on some newer systems like mine, you may find some blazing fast SSDs actually use that other odd nvme syntax.
+Well, most drives in Linux are simply designated by a `/dev/sdX` where x is just the next available letter in the alphabet, though on some newer systems like mine, you may find some blazing fast SSDs actually use that other odd nvme syntax.
 Both work exactly the same way for what were doing.

 looking at that output again you'll see each device has multiple things under it.
-For example /dev/sda has /dev/sda1 all the way though /dev/sda4.
-Each of these are the separate partitions.
-In this particular example, sda is actually the flash drive we're running off of, so you can see that it is currently where our root file is '/' on /dev/sda1 and that it's an ext4 file system (I'll explain this a bit more in a bit) you'll also see there's another partition that's formatted as fat32 for boot, but all of these are on the flash drive because they're on sda.
+For example `/dev/sda` has `/dev/sda1` all the way though `/dev/sda4`.
+Each of these are the separate **partitions**.
+In this particular example, sda is actually the flash drive we're running off of, so you can see that it is currently where our root file is `/` on `/dev/sda1` and that it's an ext4 file system (I'll explain this a bit more in a bit) you'll also see there's another partition that's formatted as fat32 for boot, but all of these are on the flash drive because they're on sda.

-For Simplicity now we're actually going to look at a simpler 'lsblk -f' output with only /dev/sda and sdb. sda is still the boot usb stick you're on, but sdb is now the singular drive in a laptop that has windows installed and available free space in accordance with this guide.
+For Simplicity now we're actually going to look at a simpler `lsblk -f` output with only `/dev/sda` and sdb. sda is still the boot usb stick you're on, but sdb is now the singular drive in a laptop that has windows installed and available free space in accordance with this guide.

 ```bash
 root@archiso ~ # lsblk -f